 Lyman Orchards is the destination for family, food and fun!
 Visit the website for events throughout the year and while you’re there, visit the Apple Barrel Market.
 Our unique market has become known throughout Connecticut and beyond as a favorite destination for family fun and great food!
 The enticing aroma of fresh baked products fills our market all day long.
 Every day, fresh pies, apple cider donuts, muffins, cookies, breads, pastries, and more desserts are made in our Farm Kitchen Bakery.

 Visit the farm store for locally grown meats and vegetables as well as other locally made products.
 The shop features their own grass fed beef, pasture raised eggs and pasture raised pork.

 Main store and factory: 174 Hop River Road, Bolton, CT 06043

 Many locations throughout CT.
 Visit website for details.

-Founded in 1946, this third-generation business is Connecticut’s largest retail chocolate manufacturer.
+Founded in 1946.
+3rd generation candy family and Connecticut’s largest retail chocolate manufacturer.

 ROSE’S BERRY FARM

 295 Matson Hill Road, South Glastonbury, CT 06073

 SWEET PEA CHEESE FARM/HAYES DAIRY